 Find out more about IPF from our

-As part of our strategy to regularly inform and update investors on key operational performance metrics during the Covid-19 pandemic, IPF is publishing the following information for December 2020 together with an update on regulatory matters.
+As part of our strategy to regularly update investors on key operational performance metrics during the Covid-19 pandemic, IPF is publishing the following information for December 2020 together with an update on regulatory matters.

 Investor relations and media contact:

 International Personal Finance

 +44 (0)7760 167637 / +44 (0)113 285 6798

 A copy of this statement can be found on our website – www.ipfin.co.uk

 Legal Entity Identifier: 213800II1O44IRKUZB59